Skip to content

 Leetcode Linked List Cycle problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202419 January 2026

-In this Leetcode Linked List Cycle problem solution we have Given head, the head of a linked list, determine if the linked list has a cycle in it.
+In this Leetcode Linked List Cycle problem solution, we have given head, the head of a linked list, determine if the linked list has a cycle in it.
 There is a cycle in a linked list if some node in the list can be reached again by continuously following the next pointer.
 Internally, pos is used to denote the index of the node that the tail’s next pointer is connected to.
 Note that pos is not passed as a parameter.
 Return true if there is a cycle in the linked list.
 Otherwise, return false.

 Leetcode Linked List Cycle problem solution

-Problem solution in Python.
+Leetcode Linked List Cycle problem solution in Python.

 class Solution: